dentsucreativeuk/dev-standards/Admin/Git.md

  1. A repository is cloned.
  2. The branch `main` is checked out, fetched and pulled.
  3. A new branch named `WJOBB0001/new-search` is created using the tip of `main` as a base.
  4. Work is then done within `WJOBB0001/new-search` and 10 commits are made.
 The work is tested using a local web server.
+Periodic pushes are performed in order to retain the work.
  5. Once the work is functionally complete, it is merged into `release/development` and deployed to the development environment.
  6. After the work is approved, the branch `WJOBB0001/new-search` is then merged into `release/staging` or `release/production`, depending on the number of environments.
  7. Only when the work is live and complete would the `WJOBB0001/new-search` branch be merged into `main` and then **deleted** from both the local and any remote repositories it has been pushed to.

-### Deploying & transpiling front end code
-Until we have fully developed CI solutions, deploying is still performed directly by the developer, usually using a tool such as Capistrano.
-However, it is worth considering the following aspects:

- - Check the correct release branch is checked out before deploying as front end assets e.g: running Webpack, gulp, SVG sprites etc should be created from the correct source code for deployment.
- - Ensure the correct work branch is checked out after a deployment, so work continues within that branch.

 ### Further development needed?
-If more work is required after step 5 or 6, then the original branch `WJOBB0001/new-search` should be checked out and further commits made.
-It can then be re-merged into the appropriate release branches to repeat steps 5 onwards.
+If more work is required after final release and deployment to production, then the original work branch **must not** be used.
+A new work branch (which may have the same name) should be created and further commits made.
+It can then be re-merged into the appropriate release branches as usual.

 ### Rolling back
-If the work is cancelled then the release branches must be cleaned.
-Either by reverting the merge commits, or if not yet pushed, resetting the head to the point before the merge commits.
+If the work happens to be cancelled then the release branches must be cleaned and deployments reversed.
+A rollback can usually be performed by reverting the merge commits in the relevant release branches.

+In the case of a CI process, the new deployment will contain the original code as before the merge, but any database migrations may not have been reverted on the server.
+As far as the CI is concerned, this is just another deployment.
+Note that you may need to reverse migrations manually.

+**Do not** be tempted to use the rollback function of the CI process (such as Capistrano or Deployer) except when there is an unresolvable issue with git or the repository.
+While it will likely work, git is the source of truth for a codebase's status and a new deployment should be made.
+In either case, database migrations may need to be reversed manually, as there are no provisions for these within a CI rollback.

+### Deploying & transpiling front end code
+Many recent projects have fully developed CI solutions, which means deployment is performed by a single merge+push process.
+On older repositories, deploying is still performed directly by the developer, usually using a tool such as Capistrano or by manual SFTP.
+However, it is still worth considering the following aspects:

+ - Check the **correct release branch** is checked out before deploying as front end assets e.g: running Webpack, gulp, SVG sprites etc should be created from the correct source code for deployment.
+ - Ensure the **correct work branch** is checked out after a deployment, so work continues within that branch.

 ### Avoiding conflicts
 Conflicts are an inevitable part of Git management, and while never completely avoidable, there are steps we can take to reduce their impact and frequency of occurence:

  1. **Keep commits small and simple.** The old adage "push once, commit often" still applies, and for good reason.
 Smaller commits mean less work to reason about when merging, and make commit messages easier to write.
  2. **Avoid working outside your remit.** When working within files, avoid changing code that isn't directly related to the work.
 This ensures commit patches are easy to digest as well as the reliability of potential merges.
+ 3. **Talk to others.** Are you the only developer on this project?
+Is there a lot of long term work going on that might be made stale by yours?
+These problems can sometimes be avoided by managing account and client expectations as much as they can be technically.

 ## Commit messages
 Commit messages **must** be concise, clear and broadly describe the work done in that commit.
-They **should** be written in the imperative present tense, and the first line of a commit **should** be within 50 characters in length.
+They **should** be written in the imperative present tense (i.e 'Install WidgetCo plugin'), and the first line of a commit **should** be within 50 characters in length.
 If a commit message needs to be described more thoroughly use the [_Subject and Message_](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-commit.html#_discussion) syntax: where the first line is taken as the subject, then a line return, then the body of the message.

 If a commit cannot be described in one subject or phrase, it **must** be split into smaller, more detailed commits (see [Avoiding conflicts](#avoiding-conflicts).